TtRchives/python-gui-calculator/README.md

 # python-gui-calculator

-This python GUI calculator (gPalc) is based off of the original [python-text-calculator](https://github.com/thetechrobo/python-text-calculator).
+This python GUI calculator (gPalc) is just like [python-text-calculator](https://github.com/TheTechRobo/python-text-calculator) (Palc) in that it has same functions & both are calculators .

 Thanks for visiting!